-• Encourage active, spur-of-the-moment physical activity, such as playing tag or hide and seek.

-- Limit the time your child spends watching TV and videotapes and playing computer games to 1 or 2 hours per day. - Give your child chores, such as raking leaves or walking the dog. - Make physical activity a part of your child's daily life.
-For example, use the stairs instead of taking an elevator or escalator. - Participate in physical activity together, such as playing ball or going biking or skating.
-It is a great way to spend time with your child. - Enroll your child in planned physical activities, such as swimming, martial arts, or dancing. - Work with your community to make sure that your child has safe places for being physically active, such as walking and biking paths, playgrounds, and parks. - Be a good role model-participate in regular physical activity yourself.
+- Encourage active, spur-of-the-moment physical activity, such as dancing to music. - Limit the time your child spends watching TV and videotapes and playing computer games to 1 or 2 hours per day. - Give your child chores, such as raking leaves or walking the dog. - Make physical activity a part of your child's daily life.
+For example, use the stairs instead of taking an elevator or escalator, and walk or ride a bike instead of riding in a car. - Participate in physical activity together, such as playing ball or going biking or skating.
+It is a great way to spend time with your child. - Enroll your child in planned physical activities, such as swimming, martial arts, or dancing. - Work with your community to make sure that your child has safe places for being physically active, such as walking and biking paths, play-grounds, and parks.